JanBessai/catloader/README.md

 Python 3, Gtk 3.

 ## Notice
 I do not know why I wrote/like this program.
+It exists here, because it makes me smile :).

 There was a similar program as an old demo for (CL)S.

-If you are a language designer, this might be a nice benchmark.
+If you are a language designer, this might be a nice benchmark to check for "realism" of your language.